 Caching

-- Type-safe cache operations
+- Type-safe cache operations (

-- Declarative query definitions with
+get,update,insert,delete, per-query helpers). - Declarative query definitions via

-defineQuery - Automatic cache reconciliation on insert/update/delete
+defineQuery. - Automatic reconciliation across queries on insert/update/delete.

-- Index-based query invalidation
+- Index-based invalidation for relationship queries.

 Installation